Causes of Home Fires

 From National Fire Prevention Association 2009 data

 (3) Candles were the third leading cause of home fire injuries - mostly from burning candles left unattended.

 (2) Heating is the second cause of home fires, fire deaths, and fire injuries.
 Avoid furnace fires and furnace back-fires (oily smoke throughout your home).
 Have your furnace cleaned and serviced once a year.
 This is much cheaper and smells a lot better.

-Almost all U.S. homes have at least one smoke alarm, but two thirds of home fire deaths result from fires in homes without working smoke alarms.
+Almost all U.S. homes have at least 1 smoke alarm, but 2/3 of home fire deaths result from fires in homes without working smoke alarms.
 Test smoke alarms once a month and change the battery twice a year the same time you change your clock.
 Smoke detectors last 10 years.
 The date of manufacture is on the bottom, sometimes under the battery cover.
-CO detectors last 7 years.
+Carbon monoxide detectors last 7 years.
 When they are near the end of their life span both make the same chirping sound they make when the battery is dying.
 If you think you have a cricket on your ceiling, check your detectors.

 Only in the movies or on TV does every sprinkler activate when there is a fire or the bank robber is trying to escape.
 In 90% of fires with sprinkler systems only one head activates.
 Only the head(s) directly over the fire activate by the heat.
 90% of fires are extinguished by one.